 Poor condition overall.

 The major issue with this game off the bat was the battery leakage that was evident on the MPU board, which explained why the game was unable to boot.
 Otherwise, the game was in average condition physically, which wouldn't be too hard to fix up.
 As the game couldn't boot I wasn't able to test anything in terms of gameplay or mechanical function, but coil plungers seemed to move freely and there was no evidence of any coils having caught fire (always a good sign).
 The customer didn't want the game fully restored to as-new condition, but wanted it fixed to a point it was playable, and given a quick once-over shop job.
 So this restoration focused on the electronic issues first, followed by the playfield work.
-Disassembly Like most early Data East games, TMNT has a pretty simple playfield with just two ramps.
-The rest of the playfield is a single level with one subway (and reportedly the first use of a subway in the pinball industry).
-So, once the ramps and TURTLES light assembly are off, the rest of the game is quite easy to take apart.
-There's nothing to take particular care with when disassembling the playfield, apart from the tendency of tee nuts to destroy screw threads when you try to remove them.
+Disassembly Like most early Data East games, Teenage Mutant Ninja Turtles has a pretty simple playfield with just one main plastic ramp, and two wireform ramps connected to it.
+The rest of the playfield is a single level with one subway (and reportedly the first use of a subway in pinball).
+So, once the ramps and TURTLES light assembly (which sits above the ramp) are off, the rest of the game is quite easy to take apart.
+Note that the TURTLES lamp assembly is attached with two metal screws, and you need to undo one flashlamp connector (left side) in order to have enough leeway to move the assembly.
+Another connector under the playfield is for the TURTLES lamps in the assembly, however I found it easier to leave this connected and simply let the assembly sit in the game cabinet until it was ready to be reinstalled.
+The wires are long enough to do this without it hanging in mid air.
+You'll need to disconnect three connectors before taking the main plastic ramp off the playfield.
+One is for the lamps on the left of the ramp (routed through playfield hole), one is for a single general illumination lamp under the arrow decal (routed through playfield hole), and another is for the two ramp switches (routed over the panel at the rear of playfield).
+Once disconnected, they can be pulled through the playfield and the ramp can be removed.
+Removal of the ramp is fiddly, and there are a couple of tricks which make it easier to install.
+The spinner assembly should be loosened and moved as far leftwards as possible.
+Otherwise, it sits on top of the ramp entrance, and prevents it from being pulled up.
+Likewise, Raphael's left foot is positioned directly above the ramp.
+He blocks it from being pulled up and out, so remove the plastic that holds him in place to make things easier.
+Otherwise, there's nothing to take particular care with when disassembling the playfield, apart from the tendency of tee nuts to destroy screw threads when you try to remove them.
 I found two broken tee nuts on this playfield, which were replaced.
 Below are some images of disassembly.
 After disassembly, the game went through my standard restoration process to get it playing and looking like new.
 During the restoration process, I dealt with a number of issues, described below.
-Tips & Troubleshooting (click on sections below to view details) Game would not boot
+Tips & Troubleshooting (click on sections below to view details) Game would not boot up

 When turning the game on, the general illumination lamps would light up, lights on the MPU board in the backbox would flicker, and the "Teenage Mutant Ninja Turtles" startup jingle would play through the speakers.
 But that's all that happened.
 The display did not turn on, a game could not be started, and the machine seemed to hang in a perpetual half-booted up state.

 The turboboost (ball launch) kicker has a short but tumultuous history.
-It was used in a few of Data East's games including Checkpoint (Data East, 1991) and Batman (Data East, 1991).
+It was used in a few of Data East's games including Checkpoint (Data East, 1991), Batman (Data East, 1991) and Teenage Mutant Ninja Turtles.
+The "Turboboost Kicker" name refers to the name the assembly was given in Checkpoint, and the name seems to have stuck (or someone forgot to change it in the manual for subsequent games).
 However, the kicker was poorly designed.
 The kicker arm was made to sit in front of the shooter rod, which would collide with the rear of the kicker arm, transferring energy to the ball and sending it up the shooter lane.
 In theory, this makes sense, but in practice the mechanism just isn't very reliable.
-What you often get is exactly what happened on this game - a loose assembly with incorrect screws from when someone had hamfistedly tried to reattach the assembly to the playfield.
-When the kicker arm tried to launch the ball, it would move only a fraction of a centimetre and couldn't move the ball at all.
+It breaks often, and people's attempts at repair always make it worse.
+When the kicker arm tried to launch the ball, it would move only a fraction of a centimetre and couldn't move the ball.
+It had no chance of launching it up the ramp.

 After installing the new MPU board, I was keen to get the game playing again.
 Unfortunately I didn't get too far, because every time I turned the game on, the knocker coil would lock on.
 I checked the schematics and the knocker is controlled by a drive transistor on the MPU as well as a TIP36 transistor at Q4 on the playfield power board.
 I tested the transistor on the playfield power board and found that it had developed a short internally.
 I checked the diode and resistor associated with the transistor and they were both fine.
 Replacing the TIP36C was all that was needed to restore the knocker to normal.